Employee

 Withholding & reporting

-Tax withholding is not required unless the employee does not provide his or her tax file number to the employer.
+Tax withholding is not required unless the employee does not provide their tax file number to the employer.

-The employer is required to report income received by an employee from an option to both the employee and to the Australian tax authority, and the employee is required to report such income on his or her annual tax return.
+The employer is required to report income received by an employee from an option to both the employee and to the Australian Taxation Office, and the employee is required to report such income on their annual tax return.

-Option benefits received by employees in some Australian states may be included in the determination of employer payroll tax.
+Option benefits received by employees in some Australian states or territories may be included in the determination of employer payroll tax and in some circumstances, in the determination of premium for workers compensation insurance.

 Deduction